Let’s face it, being single gets a lot of bad press.

 One part of relationships that I definitely don’t miss being single is the fighting.

 Whilst I realize that every couple fights and disagrees on things, as we all know some couples take that to the extreme.

 Some couples fight constantly, ripping shreds off each other and saying horrible things they can never take back.
-Constantly being at each others throats is emotionally exhausting.
+Constantly being at each other’s throats is emotionally draining.

 No compromising for your partner

 Compromise is a part of life whether you are single or not.
 That’s just a fact.

 But let’s face it we have all seen people in relationships that compromise way too much.
 I used to be the ‘compromise queen’, so I definitely know what I’m talking about with this one!